Retake your GCSEs online with exams in November and May/June!

 This is now known as a ‘review of marking’.
 Your grade could go down as well as up, so only request a review if you’re fairly confident there’s been an error.

-Your school must put the request in on your behalf.
-They’ll also receive the results and pass them on to you.
+They'll also receive the results and pass them on to you.
 If you were sitting the exam as a private candidate, the exams officer at the school where you sat your exam can manage the process for you.

 If you need the grade for access to university, you can request a priority review of marking, which should take up to 15 calendar days.
 Non-priority reviews can take up to 20 days.